Go Back

 • If you're outside the US – to replicate American cream cheese, take 300 grams of European cream cheese (Aldi, Lidl, etc. brands work just as well as Philadelphia), place it in the center of a clean tea towel or cheesecloth, and squeeze out the excess liquid until you’re left with 225 grams.

 • The nutrition information provided is calculated as a courtesy and is only an estimate.
 I am not a licensed nutritionist or dietitian.
 For the most accurate nutritional data, consult a professional or use your preferred calculator.
-Values don't include the fruit on top.
+The info given is for the pastry cream option and values don't include the fruit on top.

 • Crust adapted from King Arthur Flour.